nikitalogos/pine_craft/README.md

 - The Pine Craft constructor consists of parts made of plywood on a laser cutter and screws to fasten them together.
 - Parts have a rectangular shape and their dimensions are multiples of the base segment size - `unit_size`.
 - Holes for connecting parts form a pattern that repeats with the `unit_size` step
-    - One element of the pattern consists of 4 holes evenly distributed on the circle with the diameter of `unit_size/2`.
+    - One element of the pattern consists of 4 holes evenly distributed in the circle with the diameter of `unit_size/2`.
         - This arrangement of holes allows you to connect parts along and across
         - The `unit_size/2` diameter of the circle allows you to connect parts with a half step